 If you only do one activity in Guildford, it should be exploring High Street.

-High Street starts at the base of the hill, near The Friary, and runs uphill from there.
-The incline is mild to medium level, so some manual wheelchair users may need help pushing.
+High Street starts at the base of the hill, near The Friary, and runs uphill.
+The incline is mild to medium, so some manual wheelchair users may need help pushing.

 High Street is lined with shops, so if you’re pushing on your own, you’ll likely have plenty of breaks built in as you explore them.
-Most shops have a barrier-free entry.
+Most shops have barrier-free entrances.

-Travel Tip: Wander down the narrow side streets leading away from High Street.
-You’ll encounter cobblestone in some areas, but to us, the sightseeing is worth it.
+Travel Tip: Consider wandering down the narrow side streets leading away from High Street.
+You’ll encounter cobblestone in some areas, but the sightseeing is likely worth it.

 A smooth, wheelchair-friendly sidewalk runs on either side of High Street beside the shops.
-The street itself is made up of old, cobblestone brick.
-Drop-curbs are on every corner.
+The street itself is made up of cobblestone brick.
+Drop curbs are on every corner.

-This means that the sidewalk will be free for you to use, but you’ll need to roll along the cobblestone if you want to shop at the market.
-That being said, as you may have gathered from our photos, the cobblestone on High Street in Guildford is the milder type.
+This means the sidewalk will be free for you to use, but you’ll need to roll along the cobblestone if you want to shop at the market.

 2. Guildford Castle